wpendl99/.github/profile/css/grid/grid.md

 **Recommend reading**: [MDN Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Basic_Concepts_of_Grid_Layout)

 The `grid` display layout is useful when you want to display a group of child elements in a responsive grid.
-We start with a container element and a bunch of children that we way layed out in a grid.
+We start with a container element and a bunch of children that we have laid out in a grid.

 ```html
 <div class="container">